instacount/instacount-java-client/README.md

     }

-Next, instantiate your client using the InstacountClient.Builder, like this:
+Next, instantiate your client using the <b>InstacountClient.Builder</b>, like this:

-    Instacount client = Instacount.Builder.build(params)
+    final Instacount client = Instacount.Builder.build(params);

 # More Examples
 For more examples of how to use the Instacount API Java client, see the unit